 Regional Developer Fees.
 During 2011, the Company established a regional developer program to engage independent contractors to assist in developing specified geographical regions.
 Under the historical program, regional developers paid a license fee for each franchise they received the right to develop within the region.
 In 2017, the program was revised to grant exclusive geographical territory and establish a minimum development obligation within that defined territory.
 Regional developer fees paid to the Company are non-refundable and are recognized as revenue ratably on a straight-line basis over the term of the regional developer agreement, which is considered to begin upon the execution of the agreement.
 The Company's services under regional developer agreements include site selection, grand opening support for the clinics, sales support for identification of qualified franchisees, general operational support and marketing support to advertise for ownership opportunities.
-The services provided by the Company are funded by the initial franchise license and as such are considered to represent a single performance obligation.
-In addition, regional developers receive fees which are funded by the initial franchise fees collected from franchises upon the sale of franchises within their exclusive geographical territory is of 3% of sales generated by franchise costs and are recognized as an expense, in franchise cost of revenues when the respective revenue is recognized, which is generally over the term of the related franchise cost of revenues as franchise clinic level sales occur.
+The services provided by the Company are highly interrelated with the development of the territory and the resulting franchise licenses sold by the regional developer and as such are considered to represent a single performance obligation.
+In addition, regional developers receive fees which are funded by the initial franchise fees collected from franchisees upon the sale of franchises within their exclusive geographical territory and a royalty of 3% of sales generated by franchised clinics in their exclusive geographical territory.
+Fees related to the sale of franchises within their exclusive geographical territory are initially deferred as deferred franchise costs and are recognized as an expense in franchised clinics in their regions are also recognized as franchise cost of revenues when the respective revenue is recognized, which is generally over the term of the related franchise agreement.
+Royalties of 3% of sales generated by franchised clinics in their regions are also recognized as franchise cost of revenues as franchisee clinic l

-The Company entered into one regional developer agreement for the six months ended June 30, 2019 for which it received approximately \$290,000 which was deferred as of the transaction date and will be recognized as revenue ratably on a straight-line basis over the term of the regional developer agreement, which is considered to begin upon the execution of the agreement.
+The Company entered into one regional developer agreement for the nine months ended September 30, 2019 for which it received approximately \$290,000 which was deferred as of the transaction date and will be recognized as revenue ratably on a straight-line basis over the term of the regional developer agreement, which is considered to begin upon the execution of the agreement.
 Certain of these regional developer agreements resulted in the regional developer acquiring the rights to existing royalty streams from clinics already open in the respective territory.
 In those instances, the revenue associated from the sale of the royalty stream is being recognized over the remaining life of the respective franchise agreements.